 Aware of these aspects, companies are increasingly looking to strengthen Disaster Recovery (DR) mechanisms; while cybersecurity measures are preemptive, a DR plan will ensure that systems and applications keep running even if, there’s a breach.
 Now, technologies such as the cloud and remote application hosting make DR planning a simpler initiative.
 Without the need to configure actual physical hardware and all data stored away from the premise, companies can look forward to a faster recovery process and significantly lower downtimes.

-But make no mistake: DR planning for the cloud isn’t identical to simply creating a backup and restoring it in case of a disaster event.
+But make no mistake: a cloud disaster recovery plan isn’t identical to simply creating a backup and restoring it in case of a disaster event.
 A back-up will not provide the continuous synchronization required, and even the backed-up instance could be open to disaster.
-A comprehensive cloud disaster recovery roadmap will consider a specific Recovery Point Objective (ideally 24 hours) and a Recovery Time Objective (in minutes).
+A comprehensive cloud based disaster recovery plan will consider a specific Recovery Point Objective (ideally 24 hours) and a Recovery Time Objective (in minutes).

 So, what are the different DR options available when exploring cloud migration?
 We recommend the following four approaches:

 1. Cloud-based back-up and restore – Here, cloud migration is only partial as applications and data continue to be hosted on-premise.
 However, the entire ecosystem is backed up on the cloud at regular intervals, meaning a cloud backup is essentially replacing the legacy practice of tape-based offsite storage.